 We all have numerous mentors in our careers who serve as guides and inspirations to allow us to achieve our full potential.
 A prime current example is your Principal Investigator (PI), who should serve as your main “go-to” person for career advice.
 However, in reality, your PI is one of many people willing to help you, yet understandably they can be very busy.
 Taking the time to talk about and plan your career path may not be their first priority, and as scientists, we also acknowledge that individuals can have a biased viewpoint.
 Therefore, we are rightly encouraged to seek additional mentors to help us on our way to success, but this is an extremely daunting task.

-The PDA Mentoring Committee, co-chaired by Tahmeena Chowdhury and Didem Demirbas Cakici, is here to help!
+The PDA Mentoring Committee is here to help!
 By organizing peer-mentoring groups and speed-mentoring with the all-stars of science, we will help you identify and develop the skill set needed to have a successful post-doc at Children’s and prepare you for the post-doc afterlife.